Almay: History

 The Almay Brand was originally established in 1931 and was named after the founders, Alfred and Fanny May Woititz.
 The creation of this cosmetic brand began when Fanny May Woititz was in need of cosmetic products that did not irritate her sensitive skin.
 Her husband Alfred, who was a professional chemist, started experimenting with makeup to find ingredients that were purer and gentler.
 With the help of dermatologist Marion Sulzberger, they developed the first cosmetic brand that used hypoallergenic ingredients.

 Almay was the first brand to introduce skincare safety by producing fragrance-free products, by showing all the ingredients used on its product labels, and by testing for allergy, as well as irritation.
 It was also the first to create a cosmetic line for consumers with specific skin types and those who wear contact lenses.
 In 1987, Almay was acquired by Revlon and today it has expanded to a full line of skincare and makeup products.

 Almay has products for skin, face, lips and eyes.
 The natural ingredients used include meadowsweet (Filipendula ulmaria) for oily skin, grape seed (Vitis vinifera) for normal skin, and cucumber (Cucumis sativus) for dry skin.
 Other ingredients in the products include moringa (Moringa oleifera), aloe (Aloe barbadensis), milk thistle (Silybum marianum), licorice (Glycyrrhiza glabra), soybean (Glycine max), and rosehips (Rosa canina).

 Elaine Irwin Mellencamp became the spokesperson for Almay in 2004.
 In 2010, Kate Hudson became a spokesmodel after, and most recently Carrie Underwood.

 On June 16, 2022, its parent, Revlon, filed for Chapter 11 bankruptcy.

+In April 2026, Almay unveiled a brand refresh with updated packaging and named Miranda Kerr as the global face of the relaunch.